-Practice Statement: The excavator notifies the facility owner/operator directly or through the one-call system if an inaccurately marked or unidentified underground facility is found.
+Practice Statement: The excavator notifies the owner directly or through the notification service if an inaccurately marked or unidentified underground facility is found.
 Following this notification, the excavator may continue work if the excavation can be performed without damaging the facility.